RenderKit/ospray/doc/api.md

 ### Boxes

-OSPRay can directly render AABBs without the need to convert them to quads or triangles.
-To do so create an boxes geometry by calling `ospNewGeometry` with type string "`boxes`".
+OSPRay can directly render axis-aligned bounding boxes without the need to convert them to quads or triangles.
+To do so create a boxes geometry by calling `ospNewGeometry` with type string "`boxes`".

   Type       Name       Description
   ---------- ---------- ------------------------------------------------------